agency-fund/syncsurveycto-rsurveycto/README.md

 # Remove a form or dataset from the pipeline

 1. On your local machine, ensure you are not on the main branch.
-1. Update params/surveycto.yaml by deleting or commenting out the two lines for id and sync_mode from the streams lists of the **dev** and the **prod** sections.
+1. Update params/surveycto.yaml by deleting or commenting out the relevant lines from the streams lists of the **dev** and the **prod** sections.
 1. In the terminal, run `Rscript code/main.R` and ensure that the syncs succeed.
 1. Make a git commit and push the changes to GitHub.
 1. On GitHub, create a sensibly named pull request and add someone as a reviewer.